 \subsubsection{Cross-domain face recognition}

-Here, the term of cross-domain refers to a generalized definition that includes various factors, such like cross-age and cross-pose face recognition.
-As deep learning is a data-driven technique, the deep network usually works well on the training domains but poorly on the unseen domains.
-In the real-world applications of face recognition, it is essential to improve the generalization ability of face representation across different domain factors.
-In the following, we discuss certain aspects of cross-domain face recognition that includes cross-age, cross-pose, cross-race and cross-modality; also, we review the current methods that specifically study the cross-domain face recognition.
+Here, the term of cross-domain refers to a generalized definition that includes various factors, such like cross-age and cross-pose FR.
+As deep learning is a data-driven technique, the deep network usually works well on the training domains but poorly on the unseen ones.
+In real-world applications of face recognition, it is essential to improve the generalization ability of face representation across various domain factors.
+In the following, we discuss certain aspects of cross-domain FR; also, the current solutions are presented.

-\textbf{Cross-age}: As the facial appearance has large intra-class variation along with the growing age, identifying faces across a wide range of age is a challenging task.
-For such cross-age face recognition, there are two directions followed by the current works.
-In the first direction, many approaches~\cite{Wen2016LatentFG,Xu2017AgeIF,Du2019AgeFR,Wang2019DecorrelatedAL,Zheng2017AgeEG,Wang2018OrthogonalDF} aim to learn age-invariant face representation by decomposing deep face features into age-related and identity-related components.
+\textbf{Cross-age}: As the facial appearance has large intra-class variation along with the growing age, identifying faces across wide range of age is a challenging task.
+For such cross-age FR, there are two directions.
+The first direction~\cite{Wen2016LatentFG,Xu2017AgeIF,Du2019AgeFR,Wang2019DecorrelatedAL,Zheng2017AgeEG,Wang2018OrthogonalDF} aims to learn age-invariant face representation by decomposing deep face features into age-related and identity-related components.
 The second direction is based on generative mechanism.
-In this way, several face aging methods~\cite{KemelmacherShlizerman2014IlluminationAwareAP,Wang2016RecurrentFA,Antipov2017FaceAW} attempt to synthesize faces of target age, but they present imperfect preservation of the original identities in aged faces.
-Thus, more methods~\cite{Wang2018FaceAW,Antipov2017BoostingCF,song2018dual,Zhao2019LookAE} focus on improving the identity-preserving ability during face aging.
+In this way, several methods~\cite{KemelmacherShlizerman2014IlluminationAwareAP,Wang2016RecurrentFA,Antipov2017FaceAW} attempt to synthesize faces of target age, but they present imperfect preservation of the original identities in aged faces.
+Thus, supplementary methods~\cite{Wang2018FaceAW,Antipov2017BoostingCF,song2018dual,Zhao2019LookAE} are designed to improve the identity-preserving ability during the face aging.